 - Contacting your local Police Station.
 If you witness a criminal act or if you are in danger you should ring 999.
 We will work with the Police to bring criminals to justice through the courts.

-EastendHomes will soon be introducing a range of new online services to make it easier for you to interact with us, including the ability to check your rent balance, raise a request for a repair, and inform us of anti-social behaviour.
-This will complement existing services such as online payments of rent or service charges, and emailing your local office.
+EastendHomes tenants can now access a range of new online services to make it easier for you to interact with us, including the ability to check your rent balance, raise a request for a repair, and inform us of anti-social behaviour.
+This complements existing services such as online payments of rent or service charges, and emailing your local office.